John Edwards 2004 presidential campaign

 The 2004 presidential campaign of John Edwards, U.S. Senator from North Carolina, began on September 16, 2003.
+Edwards ran for the Democratic presidential nomination of 2004.
+He was a major challenger to John Kerry, who he avoided attacking largely but eventually characterized as a "Washington insider".
+When Kerry won in nine out of ten states during March 2004 Super Tuesday primaries, Edwards withdrew.
+Kerry announced in July 2004 that Edwards would be his running mate and vice presidential nominee during the presidential election, which was won by incumbent Republican president George W. Bush in November 2004.

 Background and announcement

 In 2000, Edwards unofficially began his presidential campaign when he began to seek speaking engagements in Iowa, the site of the nation's first party caucuses.
 On January 2, 2003, Edwards began fundraising without officially campaigning by forming an exploratory committee.
 On September 15, 2003, Edwards fulfilled a promise he made a year earlier as a guest on The Daily Show with Jon Stewart to unofficially announce his intention to seek the 2004 Democratic presidential nomination.
 The next morning, Edwards made the announcement officially from his hometown.
 He declined to run for reelection to the Senate in order to focus on his presidential run.
 Edwards' campaign was chaired by North Carolina Democratic activist Ed Turlington.

 Campaign timeline

 Early campaign

 As Edwards had been building support essentially since his election to the Senate, he led the initial campaign fundraising, amassing over $7 million during the first quarter of 2003 – more than half of which came from individuals associated with the legal profession, particularly Edwards' fellow trial lawyers, their families, and employees.

 Edwards' "stump speech" spoke of two Americas, with one composed of the wealthy and privileged, and the other of the hard-working common man, causing the media to often characterize Edwards as a populist.